natea/edx-platform/docs/en_us/course_authors/source/running_course/discussions.rst

 Both your discussion team and your students can use tags like these to search the discussions more effectively.

+When a post is created, a category must be selected for it: either "question" or "discussion".
+Members of the discussion team should be careful when selecting the category for a post, and encourage students to do the same.
+See :ref:`Find Question Posts and Discussion Posts`.

+.. future: changing the category of a post, maybe resequence or separate out conventions vs. categories

 ========================
 Seed Discussions
 ========================

-To help students learn how to get the most of course discussions, and find the best discussion topic to use for their questions, you can seed discussions by adding posts before your course starts.
+To help students learn how to get the most out of course discussions, and find the best discussion topic to use for their questions, you can seed discussions by adding posts before your course starts.
 Some examples follow.

 * In the General topic (which is included in every course by default), add an [INTRO] post to initiate a thread for student and staff introductions.